 CW (Content Warning): Domestic Abuse

 We have all been afraid of the invisible man at one point or another.
 We start looking for things when we are alone, it’s something filmmakers like David Lynch have explored thoroughly.
 Just the notion that there is always someone watching, someone tucked away in our own shadow so we cannot see them.
 The fear is that one day we might move just a little too suddenly and catch something in the corner of our eye.
 Perhaps an object moves without us, a door swings open and close.
 It’s not like a ghost, as it has more logic and ambition then that.
+It’s not even like a viewer watching your life on the big screen, because it’s in the room with you.
 I think it ultimately relates to control and sanctity, or the way we define a space when we are alone.
 If something were to invade that space without us seeing, then we would go along assuming things were fine, without realizing that everything has changed.
 The inability to know if we are alone or not is the real threat.
-That ambiguity makes Universal’s The Invisible Man (1933)the deadliest foe in its collection, especially as the film’s villain plans to make more invisible people.
+That ambiguity makes Universal’s The Invisible Man (1933) the deadliest foe in its collection, especially as the film’s villain plans to make more invisible people.
 The later 2020 adaptation continues this trend by focusing on anxiety and PTSD, issues which arise in the original, but are often played as jokes.
 Both films operate with the same premise and fear- that there is an invisible man somewhere in the room who wants to hurt you- but what they do with this situation is seemingly contrary.
 The difference stems in how the films approach victimhood and ambition with different intentions.

 “We’ll Begin With a Reign of Terror.”